-1. Choose which appointment type you want based on how many dogs you want to register right now.
+1. Choose which appointment type you want based on how many dogs you want to register and where you want to attend.

 2. Choose the start time for your group of dogs.
 The system will block off the full amount of time for you*.
 We will have people at the clinic to hold your dog(s) while you watch one dog go through the training at a time.
 If you want to space your dogs out for your own personal reasons you will have to register one at a time.